joanseg/The-Positioning-Manual/chapters/10-Risk.md

 Things can work out well for smart pioneers.
 But it is risky!
 Taking a market-first approach is the best way to de-risk an Entrepreneurial Thesis.
 The other approach of dreaming up an idea, rushing through a half-assed validation phase, and moving straight to execution is a surefire recipe for failure.
 It's much better to let your market generate ideas for you.

 Again, I've listed these three decision making heuristics in order from lowest to highest risk: Find Your Head Start, Find Your People, and Test an Entrepreneurial Thesis.
-In Chapter 12 I'll bring these concepts of risk profile and decision making style together into a simple process you can follow to get closer to deciding how your business could specialize and get started building a great market position.
+In Chapter 11 I'll bring these concepts of risk profile and decision making style together into a simple process you can follow to get closer to deciding how your business could specialize and get started building a great market position.
 So that means we need to do one more thing in this chapter, which is get a handle on your risk profile.

 # Risk Self-Assessment

 {TODO: build a version of my current risk assessment that doesn't include the DiSC profile and automate it so that it calculates risk score and sends that back to folks who take it, and link book readers to that version.}

-#Chapter Summary
+# Chapter Summary

 If we perceived risk more accurately, we'd probably all embrace more of it.
 If we all embraced more of it, we'd maximize our potential for earning or impact over our working careers.

-As you're thinking about the ideas of risk profile, the missionary/mercenary & craftsman/entrepreneur spectrums, and the Find Your Head Start, Find Your People/Opportunity, and Entrepreneurial Thesis decision making heuristics, try to look at these as tools to gain insight into yourself rather than actual or desired forms of _social status_.
+As you're thinking about the ideas of risk profile, the missionary/mercenary & craftsman/entrepreneur spectrums, and the Find Your Head Start, Find Your People/Opportunity, and Entrepreneurial Thesis decision making heuristics, try to look at these as tools to gain insight into yourself rather than ways to gain actual or desired forms of _social status_.

 The tech press lionizes extreme risk-taking, and I worry that you'll assign too much weight to the idea of being an extreme risk-taker yourself.
 Or being a once-in-a-generation entrepreneurial genius.
 Those qualities are fine if they're actually present in a person, but they are absolutely not a prerequisite to enjoying a life full of enjoyable success in business.
 Just be real about who you really are.
 You'll make a better specialization decision if you do.